-This trend is contributed by the development of gas/ liquids rich portions of the Montney play.
-Across all of B.C. the condensate/pentanes+ production increased 97.5 per cent from last year (Figure 18).
-The increase in liquids production is in part due to a shift towards development of liquid rich Montney areas and a change in policy to determine the primary product of oil and gas for Montney formation wells, that has allowed for a primary product review of oil wells producing since mid-2018.
-Previously hydrocarbon liquids which may have been as oil is now reported as pentene+ volumes.
+Provincial condensate/pentanes+ production increased 42 per cent over last year whereas LPG increased by 2.9 per cent (Figure 18).
+The increase in liquids production is in part due to a shift towards development of liquid-rich Montney areas and a change in policy to determine the primary product of Montney formation wells, that has allowed for a primary product review of oil wells producing since mid-2018.
+Hydrocarbon liquids which may have previously been recognized as oil are now reported as condensate/pentane+ volumes.